 3. something that causes sleep/drowsiness, as in a medicine or drug.

-IN A SENTENCE: Alan broke up with Tamara because her brand of "foreplay" was more soporific than erotic.
+IN A SENTENCE: Alan broke up with Tamara because of her soporific life stories.

 9/17/15: avarice (av-er-is), n.

 1. insatiable greed for riches, desire to hoard wealth.

 IN A SENTENCE: It's challenging for Randall to balance his overwhelming avarice and his overwhelming lust for fast food.

 9/13/15: sartorial (sahr-tawr-ee-uhl), adj.